At the UN, world leaders try to lay out a vision for the future — and actually make it happen

 UNITED NATIONS — (AP) — The U.N.
 General Assembly adopted a “Pact for the Future” to meet the challenges of the 21st century.
 Now comes the hard part: uniting the world’s divided nations to move quickly to implement its 56 actions.

+As Czech President Petr Pavel put it Monday at the summit meeting surrounding the pact: “Our work begins at home.”

-U.N.
-Secretary-General Antonio Guterres thanked the 193-member world body for approving the pact and unlocking the door for nations to join forces to tackle challenges ranging from climate change and artificial intelligence to escalating conflicts and increasing inequality and poverty — and improve the lives of the world's more than 8 billion people.
+The 193-member world body approved the pact Sunday.
+The document is meant to link nations in tackling challenges ranging from climate change and artificial intelligence to escalating conflicts and increasing inequality and poverty — and improve the lives of the world’s more than 8 billion people.

-“We are here to bring multilateralism back from the brink,” he said.
-“Now it is our common destiny to walk through it.
-That demands not just agreement, but action.”
+The 42-page pact was adopted at Sunday’s opening of a two-day “Summit of the Future,” which continued Monday as leaders of countries around the world gave their views on the challenges facing the world.

+And with them, the leaders gave something of a a preview of themes to expect at the assembly's big annual meeting, which gets into full gear Tuesday.

 Whether the pact would be adopted was still a question when the assembly meeting began on Sunday.
-In fact, there was so much suspense that Guterres had three prepared speeches, one for approval, one for rejection, and one if things weren’t clear, U.N. spokesman Stephane Dujarric said.
+In fact, there was so much suspense that U.N.
+Secretary-General António Guterres had three prepared speeches, one for approval, one for rejection, and one if things weren’t clear, U.N. spokesman Stephane Dujarric said.

-Russia’s Vershinin launched the opening salvo.
-He proposed an amendment that would have significantly watered down the pact.
+Russia’s Vershinin proposed an amendment that would have significantly watered down the agreement.
 “No one is happy with this pact,” he said.

 It turned out he was wrong.
-Africa’s 54 nations opposed Russia’s amendments and speaking on their behalf, the Republic of Congo countered with a motion not to vote on the amendments.
-Mexico supported the Africans, and in a vote on their motion, the Africans got support from 143 countries,, with only six countries supporting Russia -- Iran, Belarus, North Korea, Nicaragua, Sudan and Syria.
+Africa’s 54 nations opposed Russia’s amendments.
+Speaking on Africa's behalf, the Republic of Congo countered with a motion not to vote on the amendments.
+Mexico supported the Africans, and in a vote on their motion, the Africans got support from 143 countries.
+Only six countries supported Russia -- Iran, Belarus, North Korea, Nicaragua, Sudan and Syria.
 15 countries abstained.

 Assembly President Philémon Yang then put the pact to a vote and banged his gavel, signifying the consensus of all U.N. member nations that was required for approval — to vigorous applause.

-Russia has made significant inroads in Africa -- in countries like Mali, Burkina Faso, Niger and Central African Republic -- and the continent’s rejection of its amendments along with Mexico, a major Latin American power, was seen as a blow to Moscow by some diplomats and observers.
+Russia has made significant inroads in Africa, in countries such as Mali, Burkina Faso, Niger and Central African Republic.
+The rejection of Russia's amendments by African countries and Mexico, a major Latin American power, was seen as a blow to Moscow by some diplomats and observers.

 Guterres, clearly relieved at the outcome, then issued a challenge to the leaders: Implement the pact.
 Prioritize dialogue and negotiations.
 End “wars tearing our world apart” from the Middle East to Ukraine and Sudan.
 Reform the powerful U.N.
 Security Council.
 Accelerate reforms of the international financial system.
 Ramp up a transition from fossil fuels.
 Listen to young people and include them in decision-making.